When a Building Permit is Required

 The Village of Palatine offers two types of permits: Express or Standard

 Standard permits are for larger projects, permanent signs, new homes or additions and all commercial and multi-family projects.
-Our goal is to have these reviewed in 10 business days.
-Pre-Submittal meetings are required.
-Please call 847-359-9042 to schedule an appointment.
+Our goal is to have these reviewed in 10-15 business days.

 Permits Required